Skip to Main Content

 Afternoon:

-We will transfer by motorcoach back to the hotel to enjoy the hotel facilities spa, thermal pools, or relax and get ready for the night walk.
+We will take the motorcoach back to the hotel for free time.
+Enjoy the hotel facilities spa, thermal pools, or relax and get ready for the night walk.

 Dinner: